discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 After you initially ramped up your boons, try to safe up on Clones, to shatter these, in case of foreseeable damage threats.

 <Trait name="Illusionary Inspiration"/> can provide decent burst heal, if you manage your ressources wisely and the same applies on condition pressure, combined with <Skill name="Mantra of Resolve"/> or <Trait name="Sympathetic Visage"/>.

+The remaining charges of <Skill name="Mantra of Recovery"/> can help due to <Trait name="Mender's Purity"/> and <Trait name="Restorative Illusions"/>.

 </GridItem>